orpgol/quantum_algorithms_qiskit/README.md

 ## Grover
 ```
-usage: Grover.py [-h] bit valid
+usage: grover.py [-h] [--bit BIT] [--valid VALID]

-positional arguments:
-  bit         Enter the bit string for your function to search for
-  valid       Enter valid for valid grover mapping or invalid for no string
-              returning 1

 optional arguments:
   -h, --help     show this help message and exit
+  --bit BIT      Enter the bit string for your function to search for
+  --valid VALID  Enter valid for valid grover mapping or invalid for no string returning 1
 ```

 Examples:

-`python Grover.py 101 valid`
+`python grover.py 101 valid`

-`python Grover.py 101 invalid`
+`python grover.py 101 invalid`

 Output: